-The prefix for a temporary file used to store lines lines longer than \$MAXLINELENGTH as operations which call out to a shell will fail if the line is too long, which particularly impacts linking.
-The default is '@', which works for the Microsoft and GNU toolchains on Windows.
+The prefix for the name of the temporary file used to store command lines exceeding \$MAXLINELENGTH.
+The default prefix is '@', which works for the Microsoft and GNU toolchains on Windows.
 Set this appropriately for other toolchains, for example '-@' for the diab compiler or '-via' for ARM toolchain.